Parabolic Conjugation and Commuting Varieties: Theoretical background

 Its points $m$ naturally correspond to representations $M\in\rep(\Q)(\df)$ with $M_i=K^{d_i}$ for $i\in \Q_0$.
 Via this correspondence, the set of representations bound by $I$ corresponds to a closed subvariety $R_{\df}(\Q,I)\subset R_{\df}(\Q)$.
 The group $\GL_{\df}=\prod_{i\in \Q_0}\GL_{d_i}$ acts on $R_{\df}(\Q)$ and on $R_{\df}(\Q,I)$ via base change, furthermore the $\GL_{\df}$-orbits $\Orb_M$ of this action are in bijection with the isomorphism classes of representations $M$ in $\rep(\Q,I)(\df)$.

-The following fact on associated fibre bundles sometimes makes it possible to translate an algebraic group action into another algebraic group action that is easier to understand (see, amongst others, \cite{Se}). \begin{theorem} Let $G$ be a linear algebraic group, let $X$ and $Y$ be $G-$varieties, and let $\pi\colon X \rightarrow Y$ be a $G$-equivariant morphism.
-Assume that $Y$ is a single $G$-orbit, $Y = G.y_0$.
-Let $H$ be the stabilizer of $y_0$ and set $F\coloneqq \pi^{-1} (y_0)$.
-Then $X$ is isomorphic to the associated fibre bundle $G\times^HF$, and the embedding $\phi\colon F \hookrightarrow X$ induces a bijection $\Phi$ between the $H$-orbits in $F$ and the $G$-orbits in $X$ preserving orbit closures and types of singularities. \end{theorem} Given a $G$-variety $X$, we say that $G$ \textit{acts infinitely} on $X$, if the number of orbits of the action is infinite; and \textit{finitely}, otherwise.
+The following fact on associated fibre bundles sometimes makes it possible to translate an algebraic group action into another algebraic group action that is easier to understand (see, \cite{Se} amongst others). \begin{theorem} Let $G$ be a linear algebraic group with a closed subgroup $H$ and let $X$ be a $G-$variety.
+Assume that $\pi\colon X \rightarrow G/H$ is a $G$-equivariant morphism and set $F\coloneqq \pi^{-1} (eH)$. \\ Then $H$ acts on $F$ and $X$ is isomorphic to the associated fibre bundle $G\times^HF$.
+Furthermore, the embedding $\phi\colon F \hookrightarrow X$ induces a bijection $\Phi$ between the $H$-orbits in $F$ and the $G$-orbits in $X$ preserving orbit closure relations, dimensions of stabilizers (of single points), codimensions and types of singularities. \end{theorem} Given a $G$-variety $X$, we say that $G$ \textit{acts infinitely} on $X$, if the number of orbits of the action is infinite; and \textit{finitely}, otherwise.
 We also speak about \textit{infinite} or \textit{finite actions}.